glbala87/ELLA_tool/docs/manual/data-import-reanalyses.md

 The import page has the following sections:

   - ACTIVE IMPORTS: Imports currently being processed.
-Any failed imports are also listed here.

   - IMPORT HISTORY: Previously imported variants/analyses.
+Any failed imports are also listed here.

   - NEW IMPORT: Create a new data import or reanalysis.
     - Select `VARIANTS` (default) for importing variants as text/VCF  (optionally specifying analysis).
 See [Import variant data](#import-variant-data).
-    - Select `SAMPLE REPOSITORY` for creating a new analysis (e.g. different gene panel) on a previously run sample.
+    - Select `SAMPLE REPOSITORY` for creating a new analysis (e.g. different gene panel) from an available sample.
 See [Custom reanalyses from sample repository](#custom-reanalyses-from-sample-repository).

 ## Import variant data